 - sort their results by categories, including high-volume keywords, high-value keywords, and long-tail keywords, helping them uncover the topics that will work best for their particular situation with a single click.

 From the Data Cube, you can also click through to see the top-ten pages for the keyword in question.
 If the keyword is one you track, you can click on it.
 Once you arrive on the keyword page, you will see a View Recommendations button in the upper right hand corner.
+Uncover more insights by clicking through to the keyword recommendations.

 By clicking on this, you will be taken to a new page, where you can select Top Ten Pages.
 Here you can see the pages that rank the highest for this particular keyword.
 You can analyze them to better understand the characteristics which help these pages rank highly and what your site needs to do to earn a spot on the first page of results.
+View the top ten pages for a keyword to build your own content development strategy.

 The Data Cube can also be used to uncover insights into competitor sites.
 By putting in the URL of a competitor, you can perform a site comparison, which will reveal keywords for which your competitor ranks but you do not.
 This can help you start to build prospective keyword ideas.
 You can also look at how they are performing in other aspects of the SERPs, such as universal search.
 If they are earning a number of Quick Answers, for example, you can examine the highlighted pages to see what changes might benefit your own internal strategy.
+Perform a competitor gap analysis to build keyword ideas.

 Keyword search can be a valuable component of a marketing strategy because it guides your content creation and site development.
 With this research, your entire domain is prepared for the search engines and the customers who land on your page from the SERPs.
 Using a keyword search platform, like Data Cube will help you uncover the valuable information you need for optimal optimization without wasting time.